ashlink11/portfolio/README.md

 - remember when i had the goal to build a compiler and work that into these projects
 - study leetcode arrays, for example cityscape problem; model data structures and algos concepts
 - use parallel visual and verbal problem solving
-- research ISO/ISEE/x86, etc. standards, protocols, etc. to see if/how they apply to these projects (esp new standards and CUDA Math API standards, etc.)
+- research ISO/ISEE/x86, etc. standards, protocols, etc. to see if/how they apply to these projects (esp new standards and CUDA Math API standards, etc.) (#todo for projects 2/3)

 #### apr 4, 2024 next steps:
 - use this doc to do project one code analysis